OPEC output cuts under scrutiny as market tightens -IEA

 "It is far too soon to see what level of compliance has been achieved," said the IEA, which advises advanced industrial economies on energy policy.
 "The market awaits the outcome of the output deal."

-This year the agency expects world oil demand growth of around 1.3 million bpd.
+Global oil demand growth hit a five-year peak of 1.8 million bpd in 2015.

-Oil production in the United States and other countries outside of OPEC were beginning to respond to higher prices since the announcement of the OPEC production cuts, it said.
+The IEA said oil production in the United States and other countries outside OPEC were beginning to respond to higher prices since the announcement of the OPEC production cuts.

-Benchmark Brent crude oil is now trading close to $55 a barrel, up from between $40 and $50 in November and at a level sufficient to allow many new oil projects to operate profitably, industry analysts say.
+Benchmark Brent crude oil is now trading close to $55 a barrel, up from between $40 and $50 in November.

-U.S. oil production was rebounding, led by light tight oil, also commonly known as shale oil, as exploration drilling increased and wells became more efficient, the IEA said.
+U.S. oil production was rebounding, led by shale, as exploration drilling increased and wells became more efficient, the IEA said.

 "Not only is the rig count rising, but recent reports tell us that the productivity of shale activity has improved in leaps and bounds," it said.